piafaustino/guides/docker.md

 ### Server

-You run the Docker Engine in daemon (server) mode using the `-d` arguments:
+You run the Docker Engine in daemon (server) mode using the `-d` argument:

 ```
 $ docker -d